 Toyota C-HR interior space, storage & comfort

-There’s plenty of space up front, even for taller adults, and the comfy seats and high seating position make for a comfortable driving position.
+There’s plenty of space up front, even for taller adults, and the C-HR's comfortable seats and raised driving position make for a relaxing experience at the wheel.
 There’s also lots of storage space to keep life’s paraphernalia out of sight.

 If you’ve got small children, you should make sure they’re okay with the high windowline, as they might not be able to see out too well and it can feel a bit claustrophobic.

 The 60:40 split-folding rear seats don’t lie totally flat, and the folding mechanism is accessed from the rear seats, not the boot, while there’s also a fairly pronounced load lip and no clever under-floor storage.